JamyJones/jjdgdjf/msg.md

-What do package gives the linker flag "-ld"
+What package gives the linker flag "-ldl"